bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/ANSWERS.md

 5. Why do we need to use the CSS property max-width on the outer most container in a responsive website?

+So that the width can continually change up until a certain point.
+If the width is just defined outright then things won't shift (I learned this the hard way today).